Low-noise road surfaces – semi-dense asphalt (SDA)

 More than five decades of research have led to a continuous development of low-noise road surface...

-International classification of noise-optimized surfaces compared to SDA
+International low-noise surfaces similar to SDA

 International is only a part of the noise-reducing pavements that follow a similar concept to the...